 The terms used in these Guidelines are defined below.
-Their dDefinitions will be considered final unless a different definition is used in any other part of this these Guidelines with its correspondent disclaimer.
+Definitions will be considered final unless a different definition is used in any other part of these Guidelines with its correspondent disclaimer.

-- Applicant: Person-that participates in the CEWRI Program. - Business Day: Any day that is not Saturday or Sunday, and that is not recognized as a Holiday by the Government of Puerto Rico. - Commissioning: The process that ensures and documents that all structural systems perform interactively according to the design intent and the owner's operational needs.
-The commissioning process includes documentation, equipment startup, control system calibration, testing, balancing, and performance testing. - Community Energy and Water Resilience Installation (CEWRI) Program: The main program to which these guidelines apply to.
-These guidelines are also known as the "CEWRI Program" or "Program." - Complete Project: A project that has finished all installations, is fully operational and commissioned and that all finished installations meet are in compliance with program requirements and regulations. - DC: Refers to Direct Current. - Facility: Any property and/or place in which the project will take place.
-This includes dwelling units, houses, etc. - Feasibility Analysis: A series of technical studies and analyses that will evaluate if the structure complies with laws, regulations, and minimum requirements to install the energy and water resiliency measures described in these guidelines. - Government: Refers to the Commonwealth of Puerto Rico, its agencies, public corporations, offices, and subdivisions, including municipalities. - Installation: Refers to any work performed, completed, and related to the project. - Life support devices Refers to electricity-dependent medical equipment and devices including, among others, cardiac devices, ventilators, bi-level positive airway pressure devices, oxygen concentrators, enteral feeding tubes, infusion pumps, suction pumps, at-home dialysis machines, motorized wheelchairs, and electric beds.
+- Applicant: Person that participates under the CEWRI Program. - Business Day: Any day that is not Saturday or Sunday, and that is not recognized as a Holiday nor officially recognized holidays by the Government of Puerto Rico. - Commissioning: The process that ensures and documents that all structural systems perform interactively according to the design intent and the owner's operational needs.
+The commissioning process includes documentation, equipment startup, control system calibration, testing, balancing, and performance testing. - Complete Project: A project that has finished all installations, is fully operational and commissioned and that all finished installations meet program requirements and regulations. - DC: Refers to Direct Current. - Facility: Any property and/or place in which the project will take place.
+This includes dwelling units, houses, etc. - Feasibility Analysis: A series of technical studies and analyses that will evaluate if the structure complies with laws, regulations, and minimum requirements to install the energy and water resiliency measures described in these Guidelines. - Government: Refers to the Commonwealth of Puerto Rico, its agencies, public corporations, offices, and subdivisions, including municipalities. - Installation: Refers to any works performed, completed, and related to the project. - Life support devices Refers to electricity-dependent medical equipment and devices including, among others, cardiac devices, ventilators, bi-level positive airway pressure devices, oxygen concentrators, enteral feeding tubes, infusion pumps, suction pumps, at-home dialysis machines, motorized wheelchairs, and electric beds. - Load Analysis: The evaluation of the structure in which the installation will take place to determine if it is structurally sound and can carry the equipment loads.

-- Load Analysis: The evaluation of the structure in which the installation will take place to determine if it is structurally sound and can carry the equipment loads.
-This is the evaluation of the structure in which the installation measures will take place.
-It will determine if a structure design is structurally sound and can carry the loads related to the installation. - Low to Moderate Income (LMI): Refer to the residents of Puerto Rico that are considered part of the low to moderate income population; that is, below 80% of the Area Median Family Income (AMFI), as established by HUD. - LUMA: Refers to the entity in charge of the transmission and distribution components of the electric system. - Non for profit (NFP): Entity created to provide a service or good to an individual without making a profit. - Permits Management Office (OGPe, for its initials in Spanish acronym): 45 Refers to the Commonwealth of Puerto Rico's state agency that manages permits known as the "Oficina de Gerencia de Permisos." - PREPA: Refers to the Puerto Rico Electrical Power Authority.
+- Low to Moderate Income (LMI): Refer to the residents of Puerto Rico that are considered part of the low to moderate income population; that is, below eighty percent (80%) of the Area Median Family Income (AMFI), as establish by HUD. - LUMA: Refers to the entity in charge of the transmission and distribution components of the electric system. - Non for profit (NFP): Entity created to provide a service or good to an individual without making a profit. - Permits Management Office (OGPe, for its Spanish acronym): Refers to the Commonwealth of Puerto Rico's state agency that manages permits known as the "Oficina de Gerencia de Permisos." - PREPA: Refers to the Puerto Rico Electrical Power Authority.
 In charge of the administration and maintenance of local electric power plants and the production of the local supply of energy. - Photovoltaic Stand-Alone System: A photovoltaic system that is not interconnected to PREPA/LUMA and that can generate and store electric power while disconnected from the PREPA/LUMA Power Grid. - Shading Analysis: Refers to analyzing any obstruction of sunlight by any physical object within the installation area.
 It estimates the total solar irradiance received in the installation area. - SHPO: Refers to the State Historic Preservation Office. - System Capacity: For a photovoltaic system, it is the addition of the individual DC Wattage of each module related to the system.
 It can be verified through the DC Nameplate Capacity Rating. - Total Project Cost: Is the total cost that is eligible to be covered according to the Program Regulations or Guidelines.
-This cost will be considered to calculate the incentive and/or total assistance. - Unmet Needs: Are designed only for activities that alleviate emergency conditions.

-Validation Process: Process by which PRDOH's Program Manager revises and evaluates all applications and makes sure they are following these Guidelines and/or Regulations.
+This cost will be considered to calculate the incentive and/or total assistance. - Unmet Needs: Are designed only for activities that alleviate emergency conditions. - Validation Process: Process by which PRDOH's Program Manager revises and evaluates all applications and makes sure they are following these Guidelines and/or Regulations.